Author David Gibbins on the battle tactics of Attila the Hun

-David Gibbins, author of The Sword of Attila: Total War - Rome gives an insight from his book about the Hun Blitzkrieg, the battle tactics of the army of Attila the Hun.
+David Gibbins, the author of The Sword of Attila, gives us an insight into the battle tactics, strategies and formations of Attila the Hun.

 The site of the Battle of the Catalaunian Plains, the greatest battle ever fought by the Huns – and the last great battle of the western Roman Empire – has yet to be pinpointed conclusively, so battlefield archaeology cannot play a role.
 However, a number of Hun weapons have been discovered that give a sharp edge to Ammianus’ account.
 In 1979 near the monastery of Pannonhalma in Hungary a farm worker digging a new vineyard struck something in the sandy soil.
 He had discovered two great swords of the mid-5th century, possibly part of a sacrificial trove.
 They were straight, two-edged swords, over a metre in length, similar in size to the gauntlet swords of the Marathas in India of the 17th century and like those clearly designed for cavalry.
 Alongside the swords were the gold decorations that were all that remained from a composite wooden bow, an item of such richness that some scholars have even suggested that the trove might have been deposited by Attila himself.